sbi-dev/sbi/CONTRIBUTING.md

 **[isort](https://github.com/timothycrosley/isort)**: Used to consistently order imports.
 You can run isort manually from the console using `isort` in the top directory.

+**[pyright](https://github.com/Microsoft/pyright)**: Used for static type checking.

+`black` and `isort` and `pyright` are checked as part of our CI actions.
+If these checks fail please make sure you have installed the latest versions for each of them and run them locally.

 ## Online documentation